 - Nearsighted (also called myopia) means someone can see stuff that's near, like a book, but has trouble seeing stuff that's far away.

-- Farsighted (also called hyperopia) means someone may be able to see stuff that's far away clearly, but has more trouble seeing up close (like reading the print in a book).
+- Farsighted (also called hyperopia) means someone can see stuff that's far away clearly, but has more trouble seeing up close (like reading the print in a book).
 Some farsightedness in kids is normal because they can focus their eyes to make up the difference.
-But, some kids are very farsighted and need glasses or contact lenses.
+But some kids are very farsighted and need glasses or contact lenses.

 Another refractive problem is called astigmatism (say: uh-STIG-muh-tih-zum).
 This means that the cornea is an uneven shape, and it bends the light in different directions.
 This can distort what a person sees and make things look blurry.

 Glasses or contact lenses correct vision because they allow the eye to focus light in the right spot on the retina — the spot that produces the clearest image.
 Because everyone's eyes are different, a pair of glasses that makes one person see wonderfully may look terribly blurry to someone else.
 You know this if you've ever tried on somebody else's glasses!

 If you need glasses or contact lenses, your doctor will write you a prescription.
 In this case, a prescription doesn't mean medicine you'll pick up at the drugstore.
 A vision prescription is a piece of paper with numbers on it.
 The people who will make your glasses for you need these numbers to create lenses that will correct the way your eye bends light.
 Remember, the target is right in the center of the retina.